DZakh/rescript-ava/README.md

 ## Status

-- rescript-ava depends on ReScript 9.1.4, Ava 4.0.1
+- rescript-ava uses Ava 4.3.0
 - rescript-ava has bindings for ~95% original functionality.
 If you find some bindings you need are missing, contributions are welcome

 ## Usage